 - Whether account creation is simple enough for the average user

-- Whether log in and check out options are functioning correctly
+- Log in and check out options are functioning correctly

-- Whether the customer is encouraged to create an account upon purchase
+- The customer is encouraged to create an account upon purchase

-- Whether the payment getaway service is smooth and working as it should.
+- If the payment getaway service is smooth and working as it should.

-Functionality across eCommerce sites is vital and we must also check that this is working and up to speed because of the crucial nature of this function.
-All algorithms have to be up to date and working as this could affect many other aspects of the website if they are not.
+Functionality across eCommerce sites is vital.
+We must also check that this is working and up to speed because of the crucial nature of this function.
+All algorithms have to be up to date and working.
+As this could affect many other aspects of the website if they are not.

-Sites are complex and always need updating, whilst your QA may be complete that doesn’t mean that your site will forever be up to date as there are always new updates and features being added to the online world.
-Therefore, your site should be updated regularly so that the website does not become dated, difficult to use, and boring.
-Your site will convert as long as the online presence is felt by the customer, your website needs to be simple to use and navigate, kept up to date, and should make it easy for the customer to convert.
+Sites are complex and always need updating.
+Whilst your QA may be complete that doesn’t mean that your site will forever be up to date.
+There are always new updates and features added to the online world.
+Therefore, your site should be up to date regularly.
+So the website does not become dated, difficult to use, and boring.
+Your site converts as long as the customer feels the online presence.
+It should be simple to use and navigate, kept up to date, and easy for the customer to convert.

 Here at verb marketing, we have years of experience in developing, creating, and redesigning websites.
 We have designed websites for clients of all types, from small businesses to large corporate platforms, and even eCommerce stores.
 Our web developers and designers work alongside our clients to develop bespoke websites that suit their exact requirements.
-We offer a range of different services from graphic design and branding development, to web design and custom platforms, to find out more about what we can offer and to see some of our previous work visit our website.
+We offer a range of different services from graphic design and branding development, to web design and custom platforms, to find out more about website quality assurance, or to see some of our previous work visit our website.